Super Bowl MVP Mahomes rallies Chiefs to win on hurt ankle

 That night, Mahomes came back after halftime to lead the Chiefs to victory to keep their Super Bowl hopes alive.

-He did the same thing on a much bigger stage Sunday night.
+He did the same thing on the biggest of stages Sunday night.